In the future

 August 2024

-The Free State of Saxony and the CTC special-purpose association (consisting of the district of North Saxony and the city of Delitzsch) have acquired the site of the old sugar factory in Delitzsch.
+The Free State of Saxony and the CTC special-purpose association (consisting of the district of North Saxony and the city of Delitzsch) acquire the site of the old sugar factory in Delitzsch.
 The CTC campus in Saxony will be built here.
 Over the next few years, the special-purpose association will build an office and laboratory building on part of the site.
-The CTC will be the first user before moving into its own buildings.
+The CTC will be the first tenant before moving into its own buildings.

 February 2024